kevinslin/kevin-public/vault/daily.public.2021.07.28.md

 That being said, I have noticed the lack of carbs when I do workouts.
 Its harder to do more intense runs.

-Did some research on [[low carbs and running|r.glucose.ref.running]] and the short of it is that it is hard.
+Did some research on [[low carbs and running|res.glucose.ref.running]] and the short of it is that it is hard.
 Body needs glucose for high intensity workouts (+60% VO2 max).
 It can learn to use fat for lighter workouts.

 This actually works well for ultra marathons since you go at a steady pace for a very long time.
 But for marathons and under, you actually need speed to compete seriously (at least I do).
 Plus, I'm on a timie budget with Dendron work so I usually limit my runs to 1h, maybe pushing close to 2h on long run.
 That means I rather run fast than long which makes the lack of glucose noticable.

-Maybe I will try [[carb cycling|r.glucose.ref.running#^lc0]].
+Maybe I will try [[carb cycling|res.glucose.ref.running#^lc0]].
 Maybe switch exclusively to ultra marathons.
 My 800m track days are behind me anyhow.
 But the time for training runs for ultras is not something I can see happening anytime soon, if ever.

 ## [Systems Leadership for Disruptors and Incumbents — a16z Podcast](https://overcast.fm/+BlzFIp9lY)
 - source: [[podcasts.a16z]]